iifrp/iifrp.github.io/_rfc/RFC-5.md

 In the realm of biological sciences, a Domain is the highest order classification.
 It describes many different kinds of Life and groups them into three distinct groups: often called the three-domain system.

-When considering the taxonomy of food there are likewise a collection of Domains that make up the world of Foodstuffs.
+When considering the taxonomy of food there are likewise a collection of Domains that make up the world of FOODSTUFFS.

 <span id="2.1.1">2.1.1.</span> Catino (Dish Domain)

-Foodstuffs classified in the Catino (Dish) Domain, often simply referred to as Dishes, are those that comprise a significant or otherwise REQUIRED component of a full meal.
+FOODSTUFFS classified in the Catino (Dish) Domain, often simply referred to as Dishes, are those that comprise a significant or otherwise REQUIRED component of a full meal.
 Dishes are eaten with either the hands or assistive utensils.

 The Catino (Dish) Domain is vast, and is necessarily broken down into more helpful classifications, which are the main focus of this document.
 Dishes can be classified into a number of distinct categories best befitting their characteristics and composition.
 These kingdoms, or sub-domain classifications, are explained further in section 3 of this document.